 In the DSM-5, Borderline Personality Disorder is diagnosed on the basis of (1) a pervasive pattern of instability of interpersonal relationships, self-image, and affects, and (2) marked impulsivity beginning by early adulthood and present in a variety of contexts which you can read more about here.

 BPD presents with deep emotion, and there is something beautiful and moving about that depth of feeling.
 People with BPD notice subtle changes in their environment and in those they love.
 Because they have suffered attachment trauma, however, they may overreact to those changes, perhaps panicking or becoming enraged that their relationships are at risk.
 Essentially, people are very sensitive to the threats to their connections to relationships and community.
 They are hyper-vigilant at any potential loss.
-Similar to how most of us conceptualize PTSD victims who might duck after hearing a loud noise, those with BPD may overreact to a subtle change in tone of voice from their partner, a minor comment, or a shift in body language.
+Similar to how most of us conceptualize PTSD victims who might duck after hearing a loud noise, those with BPD may overreact to a subtle change in tone of voice from their partner, a minor comment, or a shift in body language--which you can think of as an emotional flashback.
 The feelings can be overwhelming--like they will explode, like they need to sprint or scream or smash something--and this may result in rage, in self harm, in drastic actions to avoid being abandoned.
 I can’t help but love the deep feeling and very human desire for intimacy in relationships and community, despite the not-so-great strategies to achieve that intimacy.

 Okay.
 What to do?
 Treatment for BPD: